PoisotLab/2015_ms_datamining/ms.md

 level.
-Due to high level of structure in trophic interactions emerging from taxonomic rank alone [@eklo11; @stou12], aggregating to the genus level has the double advantage of (i) removing ambiguities on the identification of species and (ii) allowing us to integrate data when any two species from given genera interact.
+Due to high level of structure in trophic interactions emerging from taxonomic rank alone [@eklo11; @stou12], aggregating to the genus level has the double advantage of (i) removing ambiguities on the identification of species and (ii) allowing integrating data when any two species from given genera interact.
 Second, all nodes that were not identified (`Unidentified` or `Unknown` in the original data) were removed.
 The cleaned network documented 227 interactions, between 80 genera.